Srinitya22/Greenhouse_gas_emission/README.md

 * **Root Mean Squared Error (RMSE):** 0.0791
 * **R² Score:** 0.8888

-These metrics demonstrate strong predictive performance and effective generalization to unseen data.
+ These results indicate strong predictive accuracy and low error, confirming that the model generalizes well to unseen data

 ---